Skip to main content

 What good environments look like:

 FSA Integration: We track Food Standards Agency hygiene ratings (0-5) for each care home.
-Homes with ratings below 4 have 3.2× higher complaint rates.
+Homes with low hygiene ratings may indicate broader management or safety concerns.
 Check FSA ratings →

 CATEGORY 4: Management & Leadership